citoplasme/Chefer_Graphs/README.md

-# Task-specific Importance-driven Graphs: Highly Compact Yet Rich in Information
+# Task-specific, Importance-driven Graphs: Highly Compact and Rich in Information